 Fools Day Peak Summit

-The forest ended abruptly.
-It also created an open space between the trees and the summit.
-Judging from Google Earth, a road goes through here when bare.
-But there was still feet of snow on top.
-So we stayed away from the corniced south side.
+The forest ended abruptly, with an open space between the trees and the top.
+Judging from Google Earth, a road goes through here when it’s clear.
+Since there were several feet of snow, we steered clear of the corniced south.

-We had great views of the Kachess Ridge.
-The top of Mount Rainier also poked out from behind the ridge.
-Trees covered much of the westerns slopes to see anything down below.
-Thorp Mountain was just to our west.
-Then Stuart Range and Sasse Ridge were over on the east.
+We had views of Kachess Ridge, plus the top of Mount Rainier from behind the ridge.
+Thorp Mountain was on the west, with Stuart Range and Sasse Ridge to the east.
+But trees covered much of the west to see anything below.

 See more trip photos here.